matthewrossi/seapp/app/ShowcaseApp/README.md

 ### Use Case 2 - Services

-In this use case we show how to support an Ads Library execution and, at the same time, guarantee that it cannot abuse access privileges granted to the whole application by the user.
-To give you an example, we prevent the library to access some system services, such as the location.
+In this Use Case we show how to confine an Ad library into an ad-hoc process, with guarantees that it cannot abuse the access privileges granted to the whole application sandbox by the user.
+To do that, we deliberately inject, in the same process the library is executed, a malicious component (which is directly invoked by the library) that tries to capture the location when the permission ACCESS_FINE_LOCATION is granted to the app.

-In our demonstration we confine the library into an ad-hoc process and show that a malicious component, running inside the same process, is prevented to access the location service.
-In this case the malicious component is directly invoked by the library when the show ads routine is executed.
-In our demonstration we used the UnityAds library only as it is a well known non-platform framework;
-the policy violating component is specifically injected by us for demo purposes.
+We show that when the policy module is enforced by SEApp, the malicious component cannot access the GPS co- ordinates.
+In our demonstration we used the UnityAds library only as it is a well known non-platform framework; the policy violating component is specifically injected by us for demo purposes.

 To test this use case, we need to access the location.
 Since the AOSP is not typically equipped with _real_ location providers, we need in some way to simulate it.

 If you are using a physical device follow these steps: